Hi, I’m Lianne Marshall

 So anyway, who is Lianne Marshall?

-I am happily divorced, with two beautiful children and two gorgeous granddaughters.
+I am happily divorced and blessed with two beautiful children and two gorgeous granddaughters.

 When I was at school I played netball, hockey, and touch rugby, but nowadays I play pool (8 ball) and love it.